PTM-POSE Reference#

 - ptm_pose.annotate.annotate_ptms(ptms, annot_type='All', phosphositeplus=True, ptmsigdb=True, ptmcode=True, ptmint=True, omnipath=True, regphos=True, depod=True, elm=False, interactions_to_combine='All', enzymes_to_combine='All', combine_similar=True, report_success=True, **kwargs)[source]#

-PhosphoSitePlus: regulatory site data (file must be provided), kinase-substrate data (file must be provided), and disease association data (file must be provided) ELM: interaction data (can be downloaded automatically or provided as a file), motif matches (elm class data can be downloaded automatically or provided as a file) PTMInt: interaction data (will be downloaded automatically) PTMcode: intraprotein interactions (can be downloaded automatically or provided as a file), interprotein interactions (can be downloaded automatically or provided as a file) DEPOD: phosphatase-substrate data (will be downloaded automatically) RegPhos: kinase-substrate data (will be downloaded automatically)
+- Given spliced ptm data, add annotations from various databases.
+The annotations that can be added are the following: - PhosphoSitePlus: regulatory site data (file must be provided), kinase-substrate data (file must be provided), and disease association data (file must be provided) ELM: interaction data (can be downloaded automatically or provided as a file), motif matches (elm class data can be downloaded automatically or provided as a file) PTMInt: interaction data (will be downloaded automatically) PTMcode: intraprotein interactions (can be downloaded automatically or provided as a file), interprotein interactions (can be downloaded automatically or provided as a file) DEPOD: phosphatase-substrate data (will be downloaded automatically) RegPhos: kinase-substrate data (will be downloaded automatically) - Parameters:

 - ptms: pd.DataFrame